-Time spent in green space, for instance, has been found to be associated with lowered levels of stress, improved memory, and heightened creativity.
-Children and adults with disorders such as ADHD or depression have been shown to experience decreased symptoms the more time they spend in natural environments.
-The benefits of green time may be physical, as well: A 2007 study concluded that a microbe found in soil may improve the body’s immune response.
+Time spent in green spaces, for instance, is associated with lower levels of stress, improved memory, and heightened creativity.
+Symptoms of ADHD and depression can decrease for children and adults as outdoor time increases.
+The benefits of green time may be physical, as well: One study concluded that a microbe found in soil may improve the body’s immune response.

 Animals are regularly used in therapeutic settings, such as in equine-assisted therapy, and owning a pet has long been associated with positive mental health outcomes.
 Pets also often encourage physical activity, which triggers its own cascade of physical and emotional benefits.

 How does time in nature help mental health?